-Annular ligament constriction can be primary due to desmitis of the ligament or secondary to longstanding tenosynovitis or enlargement of the flexor tendons contained within the fetlock canal.
-Clinical signs are similar to other causes of tenosynovitis and include pain on palpation, swelling, and lameness, especially following forced flexion of the distal limb.
+Palmar/plantar annular ligament constriction can be primary due to desmitis of the ligament or secondary to longstanding tenosynovitis or enlargement of the flexor tendons contained within the fetlock canal.
+Clinical signs are similar to those of other causes of tenosynovitis and include pain on palpation, swelling, and lameness, especially after forced flexion of the distal limb.
 Careful ultrasonographic examination is recommended to assess accompanying pathology.
-Treatment can be either conservative (ie, steroids) or surgical (transection of a constricting annular ligament).
+Treatment can be either conservative (ie, steroids) or surgical (palmar/plantar annular ligament desmotomy).
 Surgery is best performed tenoscopically, which allows visualization of the remainder of the sheath for primary pathology and assessment of the degree of constriction.

-Other less common causes of tendon or ligament pathology distal to the fetlock include desmitis of the distal oblique sesamoidean ligaments and lesions of the deep digital flexor tendon within the pastern.
-Both of these can result in tenosynovitis of the digital sheath and can be diagnosed using ultrasonography or MRI.
+Other common causes of tendon or ligament pathology distal to the fetlock include desmitis of the distal sesamoidean ligaments (oblique and straight), deep digital flexor tendon, superficial digital flexor tendon, and the distal digital annular ligament.
+Any of these conditions can result in tenosynovitis of the digital sheath and can typically be diagnosed using ultrasonography or MRI.

 Last full review/revision September 2015 by Matthew T. Brokken, DVM